-Because most of the pastors in Africa have no formal training at all, this in-service-training is ideally suited to Africa, offering an opportunity for pastors to learn.
+Because most of the pastors in Africa have no formal training at all, this in-service-training is ideally suited to Africa.

 Pastor's being equipped to lead God's people through Lusaka Bible College.